Complaints Policy – June 2024

 3.2 We will not take complaints about damage to personal property unless it has been caused by something we have done or have failed to do.
 We advise you take out appropriate household contents insurances in the event of any unforeseen incidents.

-3.3 We will only accept complaints if they are made within 2 months of when you first became aware of the problem, unless:
+3.3 We will only accept complaints if they are made within 12 months of when you first became aware of the problem.
+We may apply discretion if there are exceptional reasons to accept a complaint outside of these time limits.

 3.4 We will not investigate a complaint that has already been investigated through the OH complaints procedure unless new information is presented or it is a reoccurring problem that has not been resolved from your initial complaint.

 3.5 Any complaints regarding anti-social behaviour or nuisance by your neighbours will be dealt under our Anti-Social Behaviour Policy.
-Although complaints about the way we have handled your anti-social behaviour case can be dealt with under this policy, reviews under the Community Trigger are subject to North Lincolnshire’s Safer Neighbourhoods external process.
+Although complaints about the way we have handled your anti-social behaviour case can be dealt with under this policy, reviews under the Community Trigger are subject to the Local Authorities external process.

-4.1 We will make every effort to resolve any expressions of dissatisfaction in an informal way when you first contact us and will try to find quick resolutions to resolve your complaint.
+4.1 We will make every effort to resolve any expressions of dissatisfaction with you when you first contact us.
+We will consider each complaint based on the individual set of circumstances.

-4.2 If we cannot resolve your complaint when we first speak with you or you feel that a formal complaint should be made, we will let you know who will be dealing with your complaint and agree a preferred contact method and your availability for them to contact you.
+4.2 If we cannot resolve your complaint when we first speak with you or you feel that a complaint should be made, we will support you to make a complaint.

 4.3 A representative can deal with your complaint on your behalf, and you can be represented and / or accompanied at any meeting with us where this has been requested or offered and where this is reasonable.

 4.4 We can only resolve your complaint if you provide us with all the relevant information and are clear about what you want us to do to resolve the matter.
+We ask you to work with the complaint investigator to enable them to make the right decision based on accurate information and the facts.
 We cannot investigate anonymous, unsigned complaints but these may be kept on record.

-4.7.1 We will acknowledge your complaint during your initial contact and let you know who will be dealing with your complaint.
+4.6.1 We will acknowledge your complaint with 5 working days and let you know who will be dealing with your complaint and we will communicate the date we will respond by.

-4.7.2 Your complaint will be investigated and completed within 10 working days.
-If we are unable to do this, we will inform you, explain the reasons why and we will then agree a new date to complete your complaint with you.
-You will be given a fair opportunity to set out your position.
+4.6.2 Your complaint will be investigated and completed within 10 working days.
+If we are unable to do this, we will inform you, explain the reasons why and we will then extend the complaint timescale by no more than ten working days.

-4.7.3 We will keep you informed throughout the investigation.
+4.6.3 We will keep you informed throughout the investigation where it has been agreed to do so.

-4.7.4 We will discuss the findings of the investigation with you before reaching a decision.
+4.6.4 We will discuss the findings of the investigation with you before responding with the stage 1 decision.
 We will try to find a solution to make the matter right where this is possible.
-We will then let you know when you can expect the matter to be fully closed.
-We will provide you with a written summary of our decision.
+We will then provide you with a written response of our decision at that time.
+On occasion there may be actions to resolve your complaint.
+We will continue to track these actions until they are completed and your complaint is fully resolved as agreed

-4.8.1 If you are unhappy with the outcome or handling of the stage 1 complaint, you can ask for your complaint to be looked at again.
-You must do this within 2 weeks of receiving our decision under Stage 1.
+4.7.1 If you are unhappy with the outcome or handling of the stage 1 complaint, you can ask for your complaint to be looked at again.
+Your stage 2 request will be logged and acknowledged within five working days.
+Stage 2 will be investigated by an appropriate leader that is independent from the stage 1 decision.

-4.8.4 We will keep you informed throughout the investigation and agree any extensions to timeframes with you.
+4.7.3 We will keep you informed throughout the investigation and will agree any extensions to timescales with you which will be no more than a further 20 working days.

-4.8.5 We will discuss the findings of the investigation with you before reaching a decision.
+4.7.4 We will discuss the findings of the investigation with you before giving you a final written response.
 We will try to find a solution to make the matter right where this is possible.
-We will then let you know when you can expect the matter to be fully closed.
-We will provide you with a written summary of our decision.
+This response will complete our complaint process.

 • If you are a tenant, leaseholder or housing applicant, you can take the issue further by contacting the Housing Ombudsman (see below).
 We will ensure that the information on how to contact the Housing Ombudsman is easily available during every stage of the complaints process

-• If your complaint is in relation the reasonableness and costs relating to service charges, you can contact the First Tier Tribunal Service for further guidance
+• If your complaint is in relation to the reasonableness and costs relating to service charges, you can contact the First Tier Tribunal Service for further guidance4.7.1 We will acknowledge your complaint during your initial contact and let you know who will be dealing with your complaint.

-4.10.1 The Housing Ombudsman Service can assist throughout the lifetime of a complaint.
-Complainants have the opportunity to discuss their ongoing complaint with the Housing Ombudsman Dispute Support Advisors.
+4.9.1 The Housing Ombudsman Service can assist throughout the lifetime of a complaint.
+Complainants have the opportunity to discuss their ongoing complaint with the Housing Ombudsman Service.

 Telephone: 0300 111 3000